 Column Name

 Option ‘a’ is incorrect.
-In every delete command table name has to be there.
+In every delete command, the table name has to be there.

 Option ‘b’ is correct.
 The version parameter in the delete command is optional.
-Every delete command must have the table name, row key and column name.
+Every delete command must have the table name, row key, and column name.

 Option ‘c’ is incorrect.
-In every delete command row key is mandatory.
+In every delete command, the row key is mandatory.

 Option ‘d’ is incorrect.
-In every delete command column name is mandatory.
+In every delete command, the column name is mandatory.

-Q6) Let’s assume the current state of the Employee table is
+Q6) Let’s assume that the current state of the ‘Employee’ table is as follows: